lukeify/notes/Rust.md

 **`&str`** is a _string slice_, also known as a "view into a string".
 It consists of a pointer to the string, and the string length, offering a view into a string.
-It is called a _borrowed type_, because it doesn't own the underlying data, and are immutable (and is therefore not growable).
+It is called a _borrowed type_, because it doesn't own the underlying data, and is immutable (and is therefore not growable).

 ```rust
 let my_string: String = String::from("Hello!":);